 Personally I sign up to as many as I can, but I have a high tolerance for these things that I’ve built up over the years.
 No doubt some people will find them absolutely not worthwhile so you’ll have to decide for yourself.
 If you do want to give them a crack, here are some sites that offer online surveys in NZ.
 Around half of these are referral links so if you do think this article is helpful I’d appreciate it if you used them to sign up:

-Valued Opinions is another points for surveys site.
+Valued Opinions is a points for surveys site.
 No Paypal option for cash out here, just vouchers.

 Lifepoints is points for surveys and offers Paypal.

 Fly Buys offer points for taking Colmar Brunton surveys, so if you’re not already part of Fly Buys it’s worth joining.

 Purkle offers dollar amounts for surveys.
 No Paypal, vouchers only.